C0D3X-25/Project_Dice/README.md

 - **Poison**: Deals damage to life; can be stacked.
 - **Corrosion**: Deals damage to armor.

+### Passives
+Passives are effects that modify the character's stats, capacities, or other aspects of the game.
+They are active under certain conditions, such as having a certain pourcent of life, having a certain status effect of using a specific type of capacity.

 ## Upgrades
 ### Rarity
 Rarity is a measure of the power of items and capacities.